 Jessie Holmes lives in Brushkana, Alaska, along the waterways with his trusted team of sled dogs that he has bred, raised and trained on his own.
 He left his home of Alabama at age 16, making his way to Alaska by jumping freight trains.
 In the years he’s been in the bush, Jessie has acquired many skills from Alaskan “old-timers” including carpentry, which has enabled him not only to sustain a remote lifestyle but also make a living building boats, sleds and cabins as a means of survival.
 Jessie strives to carry on Alaskan traditions, particularly as an avid dog musher with his sights on winning the Iditarod.
 However, although he originally purchased land in Brushkana for the region’s optimal dog training conditions, now that he is settling in, Jessie is beginning to think of himself as more of a survivalist than simply a dog musher.
 This season, Jessie continues to build on his property in Brushkana, exploring new areas of the landscape in hopes of living the life he always dreamed of: a man in the wild, surviving and thriving with his best friends by his side.
 This is the first real home Jessie has ever had, and he won’t be satisfied until he knows everything there is to know about how to survive in its terrain.

-Season two—or the second half of season one, depending upon how you’re counting—of Life Below Zero: Next Generation aired earlier this year featured Johnny Rolfe, Michael Manzo, Alex Javor, Kaleb and Brittany Rowland, and Chris and Jessi Morse.
+Season two—or the second half of season one, depending upon how you’re counting—of Life Below Zero: Next Generation aired in 2021 and featured Johnny Rolfe, Michael Manzo, Alex Javor, Kaleb and Brittany Rowland, and Chris and Jessi Morse.

-It has dropped Michael Manzo as a cast member, and added a new family of five: the Roach family, which includes three kids ages 5, 7, and 9.
+It dropped Michael Manzo as a cast member for season three, and added a new family of five: the Roach family, which includes three kids ages 5, 7, and 9.

-Here are Life Below Zero: Next Generation’s season 3 cast members, and their NatGeo bios, which summarize their central storylines for this season:
+Here are Life Below Zero: Next Generation’s season 4 cast members, and their NatGeo bios:

 Kaleb Rowland grew up in McCarthy, Alaska.
 The picturesque hamlet and old mining town sits on the South side of Kennecott Glacier, a stunning location rich with history and resources abound.
 When Kaleb was 19, he moved to Fairbanks to pursue a job as a commercial fisherman but quickly grew tired of the city lights and growing population, and moved back to his hometown where he met his wife, Brittany, in 2011.
 After getting married the next year on the Fourth of July, the couple made the decision to stay in McCarthy to raise their two young children – Gilbert, 6, and Elovie, 4.
 The couple has five acres of land where they are slowly building their ideal family compound.
 To provide his family, Kaleb works as pilot, builder and jack-of-all-trades.
 McCarthy is his home and his heart, and he works tirelessly to preserve the town by selflessly helping neighbors with building projects, hauling junk away and fixing cars.
 Brittany, who was born in Fairbanks and lived in Anchorage, admits she’s much more of a city gal but understands Kaleb must live this lifestyle in order to be happy and wants their children to grow up with the lessons and one-of-a-kind experiences McCarthy gave him as a child.
 Both Kaleb and Brittany want to teach their children the necessary skills so they are able to one day be self-sustaining individuals.
 Together the family hunts bear, moose and caribou, traps for beaver, and fishes for salmon.
 Brittany and Kaleb are steadfast in their plan to continue to build onto their compound in order to secure generations of Rowlands to come.